Benefits of Migration

 EB-5 Immigrant Investor Visa

-- The main requirement is to invest a significant amount of money that generates jobs in the U.S.
+- The main requirement is to invest a significant amount of money that generates employment in the U.S.

 - Minimum amount: between USD $800,000 and USD $1,050,000 depending on the investment area.